 Less than 30 percent: 1 point

-Ranking Top 6 Most Affordable Bachelor’s Degree Colleges in Alaska
+Ranking Top 6 Best Affordable Bachelor’s Degree Colleges in Alaska

 6. Kenai Peninsula College